PSG's Neymar: I'll never stop partying

 "Contrary to what people think, that I'm immature, that I don't know what I do."

-Neymar, 28, was criticised for staging a week-long New Year's Eve party for a reported 150 people at his seafront mansion in Rio de Janeiro, Brazil, despite a rise in COVID-19 cases.
+Neymar, who will turn 29 on Friday, was criticised for staging a weeklong New Year's Eve party for a reported 150 people at his seafront mansion in Rio de Janeiro, despite a rise in COVID-19 cases.

-He added that he does not believe his social life hinders his performances on the pitch and said he needs to blow off some steam from football.
+He added that he does not believe his social life hinders his performance on the pitch and said he needs to blow off some steam from football.

 Former Tottenham coach Mauricio Pochettino, who took over as PSG coach on Jan.
 2, was asked if he would give Neymar permission to take part in his sister Rafaella's birthday party in Brazil on March 11, which the player has attended in previous years.